BreakellrZ/trader_base/README.md

 Inside the journal entries we have the title shown, then under we have the watchlists and news events for this Journal entry, below that we have the main post content and then a comment section for users to interact with the posts.
 Comments are shown on the left while the comment form is structured on the right.
 Header and Footer are the same on all pages.

+Lastly we have the checklist page, with an update and delete page.
+All are stuctured very similar.
+Same Navbar and footer as all othe pages, and a main section in the middle of the page with forms for each page.

 The headers structure changes based on if the user is logged in or not.
-If logged in it will show 'JOURNAL' & 'LOGOUT'.
+If logged in it will show 'JOURNAL', 'CHECKLIST' & 'LOGOUT'.
 If not logged in it will show 'LOGIN' & 'REGISTER'.

 ### **Database Schemas** ###
 NEED TO DO LUCIDCHART